 The Building Communities programme is designed to build new, high-quality GW4 research communities or help existing collaborations to build on their work and secure long term sustainable funding.
 We offer two funds: Initiator Fund for new communities (applications up to £20K), and Accelerator Fund to strengthen existing communities (applications between £20K and £75K).

-This is an open call and applications in all areas of research are invited to both the Initiator and Accelerator Funding streams.
+Applications in all areas of research are invited to both the Initiator and Accelerator Funding streams.

 Existing GW4 research communities aiming to scale up to significant external bids are particularly welcomed.
 Projects with a focus on the Global Challenges Research Fund (GCRF) or Industrial Strategy Challenge Fund (ISCF) are also encouraged.